Terminology and data models¶

 Curves may be linked to a place (for instance actual production for a nuclear power plant).
 And a place has a list of all curves connected to it.

-Resolution, time-zone and frequency¶
+Resolution, timezone and frequency¶

 Power markets operate on contracts such as 15-minute, hourly, daily, weekly, monthly, quarterly and yearly.
 We call these different time intervals for frequencies.